Issue Deep Dive

 The UK’s COP26 presidency reinforced its commitment to climate: The UK government is committed to providing at least US$16 billion between 2021-2026 in international climate finance (all from the UK's ODA budget).
 This is double the UK’s previous funding.
 The UK government also announced at COP27 that UK adaptation financing would rise to US$1.8 billion by 2025, a three-fold increase from 2019.

 Concerns surrounding the UK’s commitment to climate action: In July 2023, a leaked briefing note to Ministers suggested that the UK government has abandoned its climate finance commitment due to the commitment's outsize pressure on the UK's reduced, 0.5% ODA/GNI in 2023 and competing priorities including addressing the impacts of the Ukraine crisis.
 The abandonment has, however, not been confirmed by the FCDO.
-In October 2023, the UK Minister for Development and Africa Andrew Mitchell, confirmed to Parliament that the government will be changing the way it counts ICF, with the new methodology showing that the UK is on track to meeting its 2021-2025 climate target of US$16 billion.
+The new ICF methodology shows that the UK is on track to meeting its 2021-2025 climate target of US$16 billion.

 Key Bodies